10 February 2011

 Historically the Western default number in a climbing team is generally two, a number that allows swift and belayed movement, with group gear (stoves, food, tent) being dived, as well as the number of pitches led.
 As with all climbing dogma, it’s worth looking at why this is, and if it’s a sound way of doing things, after all in places like Russia, teams on hard big routes tend to number 4.

 Most climbers begin on outcrops (or in climbing walls), where the optimum number is always two, allowing the most climbing to be done with the least fuss.
-Just think how people tend to approach breaking up into teams, if there is an odd number then mentally their is a negative value applied to the single climber who must be added to a two person team.
-Basically we’re tought that three’s a crowd.
+Just think how people tend to approach breaking up into teams, if there is an odd number then mentally there is a negative value applied to the single climber who must be added to a two-person team.
+Basically we’re taught that three’s a crowd.

-For routes where you may want to move together as a three then climb as a line of three, perhaps if you’re on ground you’re happy to solo, then have one climber on each end of one rope, and one tied at the end of both thier ends (so you have a 120 metre rope, with one climber at each end, and one at the middle).
-You can now shorted the rope by taking coils, or climb like that, with the climber in the middle switching protection from the rope above to the rope below them (very important on traverses).
-With this technique you can use ropemen or tiblocs as protection for a fallings second, but again the middle climber must switch these over as they go.
+For routes where you may want to move together as a three then climb as a line of three, perhaps if you’re on the ground you’re happy to solo, then have one climber on each end of one rope, and one tied at the end of both their ends (so you have a 120-metre rope, with one climber at each end, and one at the middle).
+You can now shorten the rope by taking coils, or climb like that, with the climber in the middle switching protection from the rope above to the rope below them (very important on traverses).
+With this technique, you can use ropemen or Tiblocs as protection for a falling second, but again the middle climber must switch these over as they go.

 Big wall teams of three have a few options:

-With this the leader will climb a block of pitches (a 3rd of the route if speed climbing).
-Once they are at the belay they pull up all the slack in the lead rope and rebelay it, so they can rope solo the next 10 or 20 metres.
+With this, the leader will climb a block of pitches (a 3rd of the route if speed climbing).
+Once they are at the belay they pull up all the slack in the lead rope and re-belay it, so they can rope solo the next 10 or 20 metres.
 They then attached the haul line and start climbing, limiting their time at the belay to less than a minute.
-At this point one second jugs up the haul line as fast as they can, with the haul bag being released as soon they they reach the belay (or at the same time if you’re brave or have a light bag).
-Once the bag is free the the others second sets off cleaning, passing this gear to the leader once they reach the belay (by this time the other second should have the bag up).
-The best thing about this system is that the work of climbing a wall is devided between three rather than two, plus walking off is much easier with a big wall load with three pairs of legs!
+At this point one-second jugs up the haul line as fast as they can, with the haul bag being released as soon they reach the belay (or at the same time if you’re brave or have a light bag).
+Once the bag is free the other second sets off cleaning, passing this gear to the leader once they reach the belay (by this time the other second should have the bag up).
+The best thing about this system is that the work of climbing a wall is divided between three rather than two, plus walking off is much easier with a big wall load with three pairs of legs!

 With this system, once the leader reaches the belay and ties off both lead and haul lines, one second jugs the haul line with a spare rope, and once at the belay begins climbing the next pitch while the old leader hauls and the last second cleans.
-Using a zip line is best with this system and requires good team work, and jugging a free hanging rope with a chunky lead line attached to you is harder than you’d image.
-Fo this reason I’d recommend a modification of using the short fixing method, pulling up all the slack in the haul and lead lines and using this for the leader (unless the next pitch is all free climbing, which will go faster than the second can clean).
+Using a zip line is best with this system and requires good teamwork, and jugging a free-hanging rope with a chunky lead line attached to you is harder than you’d imagine.
+For this reason, I’d recommend a modification of using the short fixing method, pulling up all the slack in the haul and lead lines and using this for the leader (unless the next pitch is all free climbing, which will go faster than the second can clean).

-With this one second jugs up the haul line and one jugs up the lead line, and is probably no slower than a two person team if the second can jug fast.
+With this one second jugs up the haul line and the other the lead line, and is probably no slower than a two-person team if the second can jug fast.